What is the difference between a Sports Chiropractor & a Regular Chiropractor?

 Oftentimes, Sports Chiropractors will have more of an individualized approach and your treatment times will likely be a longer duration than the average Chiropractic visit because they will use techniques and methods other than the adjustment as its only resource.

 To understand more about why you should see a Sports Chiropractor, I would highly recommend you visit this article “15 Reasons Why You Should See a Sports Chiropractor.”

 Anyone can use a sports chiropractor but if you are looking to get more active, participate in the activity, sports, it will likely be beneficial for you to see this type of specialist.
 Those who use Sports Chiropractors include all professional athletes, Olympians, athletic teams, Colleges, amateur athletes, weekend warriors, and many other active individuals.

 What do Chiropractic Adjustments Do?

-Chiropractic manipulation aka Adjustments are a way of aligning the joints of the body (spine, hips, knees, wrists, etc).
-A joint complex (muscles, bones, ligaments and tendons) that do not exhibit an adequate range of motion also experience altered neurologic integrity, decreased muscular function, weakness, decreased blood circulation and are physiologically changed for the worse.
+Chiropractic manipulation aka Adjustments is a way of restoring motion and movement to the joints of the body (spine, hips, knees, wrists, etc).
+A joint complex (muscles, bones, ligaments, and tendons) that do not exhibit an adequate range of motion also experiences altered neurologic integrity, decreased muscular function, weakness, decreased blood circulation, and are physiologically changed for the worse.
 Adjustments restore proper range of motion and thus allow the body to function at its optimal state by restoring the motion.